 These are just a few examples of foods with awesome beneficial properties that never seem to cease thriving.
 As mentioned earlier, they are very difficult to eliminate by hand.
 This makes a lot of sense because they are there to provide continuous nutrition for a variety of life around them.
 I like how nature provides us with food that grows back right away after it is eaten.
 It is amazing to me how weeds will come back fully in a week or two even after going over them with a mower or hacking away at them with a string trimmer.
 I am thankful they all keep growing not because they put more money in my pocket but because they are readily available and are full of free nutrition!

-The next couple of months are going to be busy, but I will continue to share my experiences through Fruit-Powered Digest in a series of articles related to the lawn and garden industry with words that would be in synch with my current work environment, which is mentally and physically demanding.
+The next couple of months are going to be busy, but I will continue to share my experiences through Fruit-Powered Magazine in a series of articles related to the lawn and garden industry with words that would be in synch with my current work environment, which is mentally and physically demanding.
 I do not know if I would be back in business without the raw food lifestyle but I can say with certainty that it would be more difficult without it.
 Because of this lifestyle, my body is able to adapt quickly to any physical situation, my mind is much more open to receiving and sending information, and I am more in tune to the universe.